 - In November 2017, Frank Preusker and colleagues have published a greatly improved shape model of comet 67P (coverage and resolution) The global meter-level shape model of comet 67P/Churyumov-Gerasimenko in Astronomy & Astrophysics.

-Posters and conference presentations
+Selected posters and conference presentations

 Yann Brouet and colleagues from the University of Bern and the German Aerospace Centre (DLR) prepared a poster on modelling the ‘brightness temperature’ of comet 67P/Churyumov-Gerasimenko.
 This is an important step in the MiARD project’s attempts to link observations of the comet to numerical models of its activity.
 The poster summarises attempts to reproduce microwave emissions measured by the MIRO instrument on the Rosetta spacecraft, and was presented at the February 2017 workshop on ‘Remote Sensing of Land, Ice & Snow’ organised by the European Association of Remote Sensing Laboratories.